akalyasenthilkumar0/Python-Basics/README.md

 - Loops
 - Functions
 - Basic problem solving
+- pattern programs

 ## Purpose
-The purpose of this repository is to build a strong foundation in Python and improve logical thinking through consistent practice.
+The purpose of this repository is to build a strong foundation in Python and improve logical thinking through consistent hands-on practice.

 ## Learning Approach
 - Practicing daily
-- Writing clean and simple code
+- Writing clean and readable code
-- Learning step by step with understanding
+- Learning step by step with proper understanding
+- Solving beginner to intermediate problems

 ## Tools Used
 - Python